luckyaisystems/luckyaisystems.github.io/NEXT_DECISION.md

 ## Meta‑Observation

-You asked months ago what the next GitHub should be.

-The answer now is clear:
+The next GitHub project is not a new repository.

-Version 2 of your current ones.
+It is Version 2 of the current ones.

 Engineering systems mature through refinement, not endless expansion.